pycascades/welcome-wagon-2019/dining_guide.rst

 *25-30 minutes via public transit*

+Fremont is known for its quirky, artistic flair.
+It’s home to the Fremont Troll sculpture, the most-frequently opened drawbridge in the United States (which doubles as an art studio for the current artist-in-residence) and a number of dining spots and bars.
+The easiest way to get to Fremont from the U-District is to grab either the 31 or 32 bus.

 +Fremont is something of a nexus of tech companies.
 Google, Tableau, Getty Images, Olis Robotics, and Adobe (among others) are there.

 I am especially fond of `Schilling Cider <https://www.schillingcider.com/home>`_ which has one of the finest selection of hard ciders in the area [Full disclosure: my daughter works there].
 Must be over 21.
 Dog friendly.